Professor Simon Tanner

 For a complete list of publications, please see Simon's full research profile

 Expertise and public engagement

-I am available to discuss issues of digitisation, value and economics in the digital domain, Open Access/Content, the digital divide and digital cultures.
-I am particularly proud of a podcast made with the Arts Council England exploring the innovative use of digital technology in the arts and cultural sector and hosted by broadcaster John Wilson.
+Simon is available to discuss issues of digitisation, value and economics in the digital domain, Open Access/Content, the digital divide and digital cultures.

-I have an active blog which gains over 50,000 views per year.
+He has an active blog which gains over 75,000 views per year.

-2003 – 2011- Independent Member of the Government appointed Legal Deposit Advisory Panel and Chair of its Web Archiving sub-committee.
-Our recommendations led to establishment of regulations such that, from 6 April 2013, legal deposit covers electronic publications and the web (including websites).
+From 2003 – 2011 Simon was an Independent Member of the Government appointed Legal Deposit Advisory Panel and Chair of its Web Archiving sub-committee that led to the enabling regulations for UK web archiving.